 If this system will not be using PMS, the PMS parameters will not appear on the system parameters screen.
 If the parameters do not appear and the system will be connected to a PMS, verify that the PMS software is loaded onto the system by viewing the installed software.
-To view installed software, see "Verifying Installed Software" in Chapter 5, "Administering Passwords and Verifying Hardware, Software, and System Status"
+To view installed software, see "Verifying Installed Software" in Chapter 5, "Administering Passwords and Verifying Hardware, Software, and System Status".
+Use a mini-tester to verify that all equipment is fully functional when you connect to a PMS system.

-- 7. Enter the new value either by typing the value or by pressing (Choices) to display the options. - 8.
-Press (ENTER). - 9.
+- 7. Enter the new value either by typing the value or by pressing (F2) (Choices) to display the options. - 8.
+Press ENTER). - 9.
 Repeat Step 6 through Step 8 for each field to be changed.
 When you have made all of the entries, continue with the next step. - 10.
-Press (F3) (Save) to save the information into the system.
+Press F3 (Save) to save the information into the system.